Parametrization of Non-Bonded Force Field Terms for Metal-Organic Frameworks Using Machine Learning Approach: Results and Discussion

-Then, we calculated the SHAP (SHapley Additive exPlanations) values using the TreeExplainer\cite{lundberg2020local} algorithm to get a more reliable estimate of feature importances.
-These quantities represent an extended version of classical Shapley values,\cite{shapley1953value} which originate from game theory.
-Explanations of predictions expressed using SHAP values are guaranteed to satisfy the following properties: local accuracy, monotonicity, and missingness.
-Global feature attribution was carried out by averaging magnitudes of SHAP values over all testing set points since TreeExplainer provides local object-wise explanations.
+We then calculated the SHAP (SHapley Additive exPlanations) values using the TreeExplainer\cite{lundberg2020local} algorithm to obtain a more reliable estimate of the feature importance.
+These quantities represent an extended version of the classical Shapley values,\cite{shapley1953value} which originate from game theory.
+Explanations of the predictions expressed using the SHAP values are guaranteed to satisfy the following properties: local accuracy, monotonicity, and missingness.
+Global feature attribution was carried out by averaging the magnitudes of the SHAP values over all testing set points since TreeExplainer provides local object-wise explanations.
 Mean SHAP values normalized to unity over all features are provided in Figures 2b, 2d, and 2f.
-The impact of ENFingerprint is significantly decreased compared to gain-based feature importances and varies in the range from 48.0 (electron cloud parameter ${b}$) to 78.6\% (partial charge).
-Cumulative importances for each of the other fingerprint subsets reach 10\% for at least one FF precursor.
+The impact of ENFingerprint was significantly decreased compared to gain-based feature importance values and varied from 48.0\% (electron cloud parameter ${b}$) to 78.6\% (partial charge).
+The cumulative importance for each of the other fingerprint subsets reached 10\% for at least one FF precursor.
 Thus, the used suite of features should be considered non-redundant and reasonable.